For People with Friedreich’s Ataxia - Ataxia UK

 ONLINE SURVEYS

-FA care pathway survey - The purpose of this study is to gather the experiences of care of people with FA in the UK, in order to understand ataxia patients’ care pathways for the management of specific symptoms associated with FA.
+FA care pathway survey (Added Oct 2025) - The purpose of this study is to gather the experiences of care of people with FA in the UK, in order to understand ataxia patients’ care pathways for the management of specific symptoms associated with FA.
 More specifically, this questionnaire aims to identify which aspects of FA management are most important to patients, including their perceptions of the quality of the medical care they receive for both FA progression and associated conditions.
 Anyone age 16 and above with a confirmed diagnosis of FA can take part.
 For people younger than 16, their parent or guardian can take part on their behalf.

 IN-PERSON STUDIES

-Augmented Reality-Based Closed-Loop Rehabilitation for Postural Instability in Ataxia - In-person study at Aston University, Birmingham.
+Augmented Reality-Based Closed-Loop Rehabilitation for Postural Instability in Ataxia (Added July 2025) - In-person study at Aston University, Birmingham.
 Anyone with a progressive ataxia including FA who is ambulant and aged 18+ can take part.
 Participants in the AR-based balance training study will visit Aston University twice weekly for 8–12 weeks, depending on their progression, with additional pre- and post-intervention assessment visits.
 Each session will last approximately 30 minutes.

 NATURAL HISTORY STUDIES

-Natural history study in Friedreich's ataxia (EFACTS)
+Natural history study in Friedreich's ataxia (EFACTS) (Added Nov 2020)

 APPS AND WEBSITES